avi-ch/hello-world/README.md

 # hello-world
-this os my first repository
+this is my first repository
+api level 9000